voyager1winterberry/cse372-01srs/softwareRequirementsSpecification.md

 1.1.3 Excluded Features
 - Not a nutrition app.
 It is not supposet to recommend meal plans, diets, count calories or anything else along those lines.
 - Not a video platform.
-Not supposet to have recorded workout videos to follow.
+Not supposed to have recorded workout videos to follow.